 Using redundancy and thermodynamic relationships (first principles, mass and energy conservation laws), CPDR can identify, quantify and correct measurement errors delivering corrected process values with higher accuracy than that of the original measurements.

 CPDR provides plausible, contradiction-free quality assured process data – even for regions where no measurements are available.
 Using reconciled data instead of raw measurements for plant operation results in increased plant safety, efficiency, electrical output and therefore revenue.

 CPDR takes the risk out of measurement uncertainty.

 CPDR is fully described in the German standard VDI2048 (2017).
-Currently the only system that carries the VDI certification for CDPR is ProcessPLUS®.
+Currently the first and only system without limiation that carries the VDI certification for CDPR is ProcessPLUS®.

 The ProcessPLUS® System continuously produces process reference values in near real-time for the entire power plant.
 By reducing the measurement errors in the plant ProcessPLUS® provides a state-of-the-art monitoring system for fossil power plants and nuclear power plants of all reactor types.

 Any existing hardware redundancies (parallel sensors) are included in the model providing valuable data which adds to the quality of the reconciled results.
 This contrasts with other methods where valuable redundant data must be discarded.
 Finally, there is a good way to make use of redundant process data that has been available for years!